 The Application Code Reviewer (ACR) is a tool built for developers to help with code review.
 It scans a Mendix project and detects potential bugs, smelly code, security vulnerabilities and more.
 ACR does this by comparing a Mendix project against a database of development rules based on Mendix best practices and community guidelines.
-To learn more check the live demo recording.

 Automatic code reviews deliver the best value when used by team members during development and ideally as part of a continuous integration pipeline.
 This post tries to look at some strategies on how to best adopt ACR and get the most benefit out of it.